ronaldonunes/NetNeuro2021/README.md

 ## Analysis

-Analysis of GPDC, Synchronization and computation of firing rate.
+Computation of GPDC, synchronization, psd and firing rate.

 ## Notebook